tvanreenen/frame/README.md

 # Frame

-Frame is a keyboard-first window manager for macOS built to make window management simple and intuitive.
+Frame is a keyboard-first window and workspace manager for macOS built to make window management simple and intuitive.

 ![Frame hero](.github/assets/hero.png)